Duncan00/simple-voting-api/README.md

 # Scalability
 ## Kubernetes (GKE)
+- Both API and client can be hosted on Kubernetes
 - Auto horizontal scale up of compute instances and pods can be set according to RPS (requests per second), cpu, memory usages, etc without downtime.

 ## Redis Cluster